Custom Trigger

 Trigger Any Element

-The trigger option accepts any valid CSS selector.
-You can target an existing element anywhere on the page — you don't need to render a new button:
+You can wire the widget to any existing element on the page — you don't need to render a new button:

 <!-- Trigger an existing nav link -->